 and, Dunedin or Port Chalmers the Ports for Otago.

-The SCOTT FAMILIES tree is made up from data obtained from various sources some of which cannot be
+The SCOTT FAMILIES tree is made up from data for which every effort has been made to ensure its

 There are numerous photo albums in this site.
 Scott and related families and ancestors photo's.